Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 Pascal defended the belief in god on probabilistic basis.
 If one believes in god and she doesn’t exist, nothing’s gained and nothing’s lost.
 And if god does exist, then the eternal life in heaven is nearly infinitely great.
 Consequently, Pascal claimed, as long as that there’s a non-zero probability of god’s existence, the rationalist should believe in her.

-Pascal’s Mugging is the inversion of this argument by Nick Bostrom.
+The inversion of this argument by Nick Bostrom exposes its logical flaw.
 Nick argues that Pascal’s logic exposes him to a simple mugging.
 We can promise Pascal something infinitely great in the future, for the cheap cheap price of, say, $5 now.
 The probability of us keeping the promise isn’t exactly zero.
 As infinity multiplied by anything larger than zero is still infinity, Pascal should accept our offer.

-Follower’s of the ideology experience a similar cognitive illusion as mathematicians who try to reason about expected value of unlikely events.
+Followers of the ideology experience a similar cognitive illusion as mathematicians who try to reason about expected value of unlikely events.
 By focusing their attention on a particular version of the future, other outcomes seem less important.
 This makes the powerful future vision dominate the imagination at the expense of probabilistic calculus.
-In the general case victims of Pascal’s Mugging don’t just shift the focus of the calculus towards the unlikely event, their whole lives become focused on it.
+In the general case victims of this probabilistic trap don’t just shift the focus of the calculus towards the unlikely event, their whole lives become focused on it.

 What’s in an Ideology?

 I define ideology as a group of related ideas that tend to be accepted together rather than individually.
 There’s no moral judgement attached to the word in this essay.
-Agile software engineering has been responsible for improved productivity and developer happiness in many teams.
+Agile software engineering has lead to improved productivity and developer happiness in many teams.
 Scientology has been responsible for harassment of its opponents and alienation of its members from their previous social ties.
 Both Agile software engineering and Scientology are ideologies by this essay’s definition.

-For an ideology to be effective, its members need to be: persuasive and productive.
-Persuasiveness is measured by ability to convince new members to join the ideology.
-Ideology is productive if its members consistently make progress towards ideology’s goals1.
+For a belief system to be effective, its members need to be: persuasive and productive.
+Persuasiveness is measured by ability to convince new members to join the movement.
+An ideology is productive if its members consistently make progress towards the framework’s goals1.

 Building Blocks of An Effective Ideology

-1. The Mugging: belief in a large future reward, that’s unique to the followers of the ideology.
+1. The Mugging: belief in a large future reward, that’s unique to the followers of the movement.

 3. Durability: the promise that the belief will stand the test of time and in the grand scheme of things its followers will be right.